Distinguished Faculty Fellows

 Yogesh Joshi is a Professor of Marketing at the Robert H. Smith School of Business at the University of Maryland.
 His research focuses on competitive marketing strategies, market entry, optimal product portfolios, brand extensions, diffusion, and innovation.
 His research has been published in Marketing Science and Management Science, and he was recognized as an MSI Young Scholar in 2011.
 His prior industry experience includes work as a strategy consultant on issues related to marketing, operations, and technology.
 He teaches a course on customer-centric innovation in the MBA and undergraduate programs, and on mathematical models in marketing in the PhD program.

-Sunil Mithas is an Associate Professor in the Decision, Operations and Information Technology Department.
+Sunil Mithas is a Professor in the Decision, Operations and Information Technology Department.
 His research focuses on strategic management of information technology resources and provides implications for managing such resources for improved firm performance and profitability through revenue growth, cost reduction, and intangibles such as customer satisfaction, innovation and organizational capabilities.
 He also investigates the types of business processes and services that are most suitable for outsourcing and offshoring.
 His research has appeared in journals that include Management Science, Information Systems Research, MIS Quarterly, Marketing Science, Journal of Marketing, and Production and Operations Management.
 Some of his work has been featured in business publications such as Harvard Business Review, MIT Sloan Management Review, Bloomberg, Computerworld, and InformationWeek.

-Wendy Moe is an Associate Professor of Marketing at the Robert H. Smith School of Business at the University of Maryland.
+Wendy Moe is a Professor of Marketing at the Robert H. Smith School of Business at the University of Maryland.
 Her research interests lie in modeling online consumer shopping behavior and early sales forecasting.
 Professor Moe’s research has appeared in Marketing Science, Journal of Marketing Research, Management Science, Journal of Marketing, Journal of Interactive Marketing, Journal of Consumer Psychology, and Journal of Public Policy and Marketing.

 Since September 2013 Sabine Moeller is Professor for Marketing at Roehampton Business School.
 Before starting in 2008 she was holder of the Lekkerland Endowed Chair for Convenience & Marketing at the EBS Business School, Wiesbaden, Germany.
 At the EBS she was manager of the Competence Center for Convenience, Academic Director of the EBS Summer Schools and Chairman of the doctoral committee.
 Prior to that, Professor Moeller was research assistant in the Douglas Endowed Chair of Service Management at the University of Hagen, Germany, where she earned her doctoral degree.
 Professor Moeller’s main research foci are service marketing, retailing, and relationship marketing.
 Her work has been published in international journals, including Journal of Service Research, Journal of Relationship Marketing, Journal of Services Marketing, Journal of Business-to-Business Marketing, and International Journal of Physical Distribution & Logistics Management.